 The innovative story-line style of the text models the problems-solving process, presents the development of concepts in a natural way, and through its informality seduces the reader into engagement with the material.
-The end-of-chapter Investigations give the reader opportunities to work on a variety of open-ended, non-routine problems, and, through a modified Moore method, to make conjectures from which theorems emerge.
+The end-of-chapter Investigations give the reader opportunities to work on a variety of open-ended, non-routine problems, and, through a modified "Moore method", to make conjectures from which theorems emerge.
 The students themselves emerge from these experiences owning concepts and results.
-The end-of-chapter Notes provide historical background to the chapters ideas, introduce standard terminology, and make connections with mainstream mathematics.
+The end-of-chapter Notes provide historical background to the chapter’s ideas, introduce standard terminology, and make connections with mainstream mathematics.

 Upper division, junior/senior mathematics majors and for high school mathematics teachers; individuals who are interested in innovative approaches to the teaching of advanced undergraduate mathematics; mathematicians/mathematics educators interested/specializing in curriculum development.

 Chapter 1: Acme Does Maps and Considers Coloring Them

 Chapter 4: Acme Collects More Data, Proves a Theorem, and Returns to Coloring Maps

 Chapter 5: Acme’s Solicitor Proves a Theorem: the Four-Color Conjecture